-The entire region, once known as the "Trans-kei homeland", is the home of a major section of the Xhosa-speaking southern Nguni (or Pondo) tribes.
+The entire region is the home of a major section of the isiXhosa-speaking southern Nguni (or Pondo) tribes.
 Brightly coloured examples of their beadwork, together with traditional pottery and basketry, can be bought from roadside vendors and at some trading posts.

-Visitors to the rural village of Qunu can view the childhood home of former President

-Mandela.
-In the city of Mthatha, the Nelson Mandela Museum tells the story of this great figure.
-The museum is a collection of heritage sectors spread across three locations: Qunu, Myeso and Mthatha.
+Visitors to the rural village of Qunu can view the childhood home of Mandela.
+In Mthatha, the Nelson Mandela Museum tells the story of this great figure through a display reflecting the life and times of Mandela.

-A display reflecting the life and times of Mandela can be found at the Bhunga Building section of the Nelson Mandela Museum in Mhatha.
-Mandela has received thousands of gifts from presidents, groups and ordinary people.
+Mandela received thousands of gifts from presidents, groups and ordinary people.
 Accepted on behalf of the people of South Africa, they are in safekeeping at the museum for the benefit and appreciation of the nation.
 Artefacts range from children's letters to bejewelled camel covers.